aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 Once your Lambda function is deployed on Greengrass Group, in order for the Lambda to start receiving data from sensors, you need to create a subscription from the Iot-Sensor and the Local Shadow service to the lambda function.

-Go back to the Iot Core servive → Greengrass → Groups →greengrass-predictive:
+Go back to the Iot Core service → Greengrass → Groups →greengrass-predictive:

 1. Click on Subscriptions <br/>
 2. Add subscription <br/>